tonethar/IGME-330-Master/notes/HW-technobabble.md

 ## III.
 Demo

-- Now we'll build the *Technobabble Generator* together - see the video link at the top of this page
+- Now we'll build the *Technobabble Generator* together (see the video link at the top of this page)
 - What you SHOULD do first - is to go ahead and try to build it on your own - and then watch the video regardless of whether or not you were successful - to see how we wrote the code
 - Issues we'll need to tackle to get this working:
   - #1 - How to get random elements out of the 3 arrays: